 The Emmaus community in Glasgow opened in 2006 and now operates a residential community of 27 former homeless men and women (“companions”) and a recycling/reuse business with two retail charity shops – Partick and Hamiltonhill in Glasgow.

-Our companions have been involved locally with Get Hooked on Fishing, volunteering at the soup run, distributing The Pavement Magazine, as well as helping support other local charities in Glasgow.
+Our companions have been involved locally with Get Hooked on Fishing, volunteering at the soup kitchen, distributing The Pavement Magazine, as well as helping support other local charities in Glasgow.
 Also through our links with the Emmaus International Movement, in projects in Benin, West Africa and Bosnia.

 Emmaus offers a home